How to Beat the #1 Rank Score on Kaggle for Predicting Consumer Debt Default

 Introduction to Predicting Credit Default

 The goal of this challenge is two-pronged, to build a model that borrowers can use to help make the best financial decisions, and for the lenders to foresee when a borrower might lead into financial distress.
 The intent is to improve on the state of the art in credit scoring by predicting probability of credit default in the next two years.
-This is an extremely complex and difficult Kaggle challenge, as banks and various lending institutions are constantly looking and fine tuning the best credit scoring algorithms out there.
+This is an extremely complex and difficult Kaggle post-competition challenge, as banks and various lending institutions are constantly looking and fine tuning the best credit scoring algorithms out there.
 It is the model banks use to determine whether or not a loan should be granted.
 With this information, banks can make better decisions and borrowers can also do better financial planning to mitigate possible default status in the future.

 This challenge allowed the team to employ the best of ensemble models and algorithms (like XGBoost, Gradient Boosting, Random Forest, Restricted Boltzman Machine Neural Networks, Adaboost) and advanced stacking techniques and voting classifiers to accurately predict the probability of default.